 These user documentation guides are similar to product manuals; user guides offer instructions on using a product or system but are often more concise.

-They focus on common tasks, providing step-by-step guidance to help users achieve specific goals or complete specific operations.
+They focus on everyday tasks, providing step-by-step guidance to help users achieve specific goals or complete specific operations.

 API Documentation